deepanshu1420/ParticleCosmos/README.md

 - **MediaPipe Hands:** The technology that lets the computer "see" and track your hand through the webcam.
 - **JavaScript:** The logic that connects your hand movements to the visuals.
 - **HTML & CSS:** Builds the website structure and makes it look good.

 ---

+## 📌 Important Notes (Before Running this project):
+- This project requires webcam access to track hand gestures for particle interaction such as zooming and movement.
+Please allow camera permission when prompted.
+- If you open the .html file directly in your browser, modern browsers like Chrome, Edge, and Firefox may block webcam access for security reasons.
+- I’ve implemented logic in the code to redirect the site to a localhost URL.
+If you see a warning, simply click “Fix URL Automatically” on the webpage to continue safely.

+---